Initiatives taken by the Ministry of Labour & Employment for Ease of Doing Business

 • The facility of Online registration for allotment of Unique Labour Identification Number (LIN) and the Transparent Labour Inspection Scheme was started on the Portal with its launch on 16.10.2014 itself.

 • Filing of Single Unified Annual Return for 8 Labour Acts (10 Central Rules) was launched on 24.04.2015.
 It has facilitated in easing the compliance burden of the employers.
 Returns under the Contract Labour (Regulation and Abolition) Act, 1970, Inter-State Migrant Workmen (Regulation of Employment and conditions of Service) Act, 1979; and Industrial Disputes Act, 1947, which were half yearly / annually earlier, now need to be filed by all employers annually only.
-This effort is an evidence of use of technology in order to enhance transparency and minimise harassment contributing to ease of doing business.
+This effort is an evidence of use of technology in order to enhance transparency and minimize harassment contributing to ease of doing business.

 • Online Common Annual Return filing under the Mines Act 1952, has also been facilitated on the Portal since 09.03.2016.